team-dev-docs/devdocsprod-dev-docs/docs/VS Code Extension/Generate some context on a folder.md

 ![Open folder in VS Code](/img/generate_some_context_on_a_folder/step_1.png)

-First, open your project folder in Visual Studio Code.
+First, open your project folder in VS Code.
 You should see the folder structure in the Explorer pane on the left side of the window.
 In this example, we can see a Node.js project with various files and folders.

 ## Step 2: Generate High Level Context for the Folder